Negotiating Government Podcast

 Chair

-Mapping out the Spending Review: what does the Spring Statement tell us about HM Treasury thinking on the Spending Review?
+What does the Spring Statement tell us about how HM Treasury will approach the UK Spending Review?

 Featured on this episode